Found search results for ""

 4. Physical and Technical Monitoring

-The biggest difference between business managing their own infrastructure and using a cloud provider is focus.
-Cloud providers can afford to pay for 24/7 security teams, strictly managed access controls, best in class solutions for disaster recovery, endpoint protection, centralized logging, and many other security capabilities that are simply not priorities for most businesses.
+The biggest difference between businesses managing their own infrastructure and using a cloud provider is focus.
+Cloud providers can afford to pay for 24/7 security teams, strictly managed access controls, best-in-class solutions for disaster recovery, endpoint protection, centralized logging, and many other security capabilities that are simply not priorities for most businesses.
 Most importantly, cloud providers can afford to attract and retain expertise in cloud computing, security, and operations because it is their primary business focus.

 -Gartner